Do you get the Brooks Bee PTO newsletter?

 Please use this form to request reimbursement for pre-approved personal expenditures for the PTO.

 Comprised of fundraisers to pay for our yearbook and our Moving On Ceremony.
 Our Moving On ceremony is held on a Thursday night close to last day of school (date varies due to snow days).
 Other activities include movie nights, 5th grade vs. teachers basketball game, and spring car wash.
+4th grade parents work together to plan a party in the spring for the 4th graders.

 The Communications Committee is dedicated to ensuring that you have access to the latest news, events, and opportunities offered through our PTO.
 We manage: